-A few days ago a visitor of my blog asked me a question regarding the Standard Deviation while she was reading the blog post about the Quality Control and Verify Scope.
-She was having problem with calculating the Standard Deviation and asking for my help.
+A few days ago, a visitor to my blog asked me a question on standard deviation while she was reading about quality control and verify scope.
+She was having a problem calculating the standard deviation.

-Assuming in your class you have five students, and the height of each student is as follows:
+Your class has five students, and the height of each student is as follows:

 Second student = 160 cm

 Third student = 170 cm

 To calculate the standard deviation, you need the mean and variance.

 Mean = (150 + 160 + 170 + 165 + 155) / 5